Safeguarding adults - safeguarding is everybody's business

 Textphone: 0207 3321574

 You will be told which social care or health team will be looking into your concerns.
-The social care or health care staff will find out as much as possible about what has happened and will contact you..
+The social care or health care staff will find out as much as possible about what has happened and will contact you.
 A manager in the relevant health and social care team will decide whether investigation and protection are needed under London's adult safeguarding procedures.
+The manager will also decide whether the adult at risk is entitled to an advocate to support them through the safeguarding process.